TobiasYin/Sixdu_mobile/README.md

 link: [Sixdu](http://sixdu.top/)
 link: [Sixdu mobile](http://sixdu.top/mobile)

+If you want to konw something about the destop page, you can click [here](https://github.com/TobiasYin/sixdu) to jump to that page.
 ## Build Setup
 > If you want to use the code to setup your own website, you can use it like this.